Skip to content

 How It Differs

 GigXchange cuts through the traditional booking maze that's plagued Bristol's music scene for decades.
-Whilst established agencies charge 20-30% commission and keep artists at arm's length from venues, our peer-to-peer platform connects you directly.
-That means more money in musicians' pockets and genuine relationships between bands and bookers.
-Our 8% commission reflects what the platform actually costs to run, not inflated agency profits.
+Whilst established agencies charge around 20% commission (Encore Musicians and Alive Network both publish roughly that figure) and keep artists at arm's length from venues, our peer-to-peer platform connects you directly.
+On a typical £400 Bristol pub-rock fee, a 20% agency cut is £80 out of the band’s hand; our 0–8% range means you keep £368 or more.
 With built-in messaging, secure contracts through Stripe escrow, and two-way reviews, you're dealing with real people, not faceless booking departments.
 Bristol's collaborative music community deserves a platform that matches its values.

 Booking Logistics

-Bristol's compact geography makes it ideal for rock touring circuits, with easy access from the M4 and M5.
-Most venues expect technical riders submitted at least two weeks ahead, particularly for weekend slots during Bristol's busy festival calendar.
+Bristol's compact geography (the city centre sits within a 3-mile radius) makes it ideal for rock touring circuits, with easy access from the M4 and M5.
+Most venues expect technical riders submitted at least 2 weeks ahead, particularly for weekend slots during Bristol's busy festival calendar.
+Expect fees in the £250–£600 range for a 60–90 minute set at a mid-size rock room, broadly in line with the Musicians’ Union recommended minimum of around £140 for a 3-hour engagement scaled up for a full band.
 The city's sound engineers know their rooms well - The Fleece's acoustics differ vastly from Thekla's floating venue setup.
 Parking varies dramatically by area; Stokes Croft requires local knowledge whilst Harbourside offers better access for equipment loading.
 Many Bristol venues operate as community hubs, so building relationships here extends beyond single gigs.
 Our platform's direct messaging lets you have these crucial conversations with venue operators who understand their spaces intimately.

 What makes Bristol's rock scene different from other UK cities?